thosgood/this-weeks-finds/markdown/251-300/week264.md

 homotopy groups.

 So, what people often do first is take the limit of \pi ~n+k~(S^n) as n \to
-\infty, getting what's called the kth "stable" homotopy group of spheres.
+\infty, getting what's called the $k$th "stable" homotopy group of spheres.
 It's a wonderful but well-understood fact that these limits really exist.
 But so far, even these are too complicated to understand until we work "at a prime p".
-This means that we take the kth stable homotopy group of spheres and see which groups of the form Z/p^n show up in it.
+This means that we take the $k$th stable homotopy group of spheres and see which groups of the form Z/p^n show up in it.
 For example,